ps-copilot-sandbox/copilot-operations-demo/README.md

 ---

-### Note: These are exercise items that should be addressed by the Demo
+### Note: These are exercise items that should be addressed in the Demo

 |Copilot|Copilot Chat|
 |---|---|